x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/use-connectors-to-configure-mail-flow.md

 - Enable email notifications from a printer or other non-mailbox entity.

-- Avoid graylisting
+- Avoid graylisting/IP throttling

 > [!NOTE]
 > Graylisting is a practice used to protect email systems from spam.
-In Office 365, graylisting is done by basic IP throttling to limit senders from sending suspiciously large amounts of email.
+In Office 365, graylisting is done by throttling IPs to limit senders from sending suspiciously large amounts of email.
 Office 365 responds to these abnormal influxes of mail by returning a temporary NDR error, resembling this range: 451 4.7.500-699 (ASxxx).
 For more details on these types of delivery issues, see [Fix email delivery issues for error code 451 4.7.500-699 (ASxxx) in Office 365](https://support.office.com/en-us/article/Fix-email-delivery-issues-for-error-code-451-5-7-500-699-ASxxx-in-Office-365-51356082-9fef-4639-a18a-fc7c5beae0c8).

 ## What happened to inbound and outbound connectors?
 <a name="InboundOutbound1"> </a>